Zionism: The Creation of a Jewish State in Pictures

 To this day, there are hundreds of photogravure postcards and prints of Palestine credited to S. Narsinky in circulation on the secondhand market.
 The postcards can easily be purchased on online platforms like eBay and Delcampe and can occasionally be found as photo album compilations at high-end auction houses such as Bonhams and Sotheby’s.
 What I find most interesting from a collector’s point of view, is that it is rare to find prints credited to S. Narinsky that were not printed by the Jamal Brothers.
 I’m curious to know what became of all the other photographs that were printed and sold prior to the sale of the archive.

-From the turn of the century onwards Jewish settlers to Palestine had already begun demarcating land for a future state.
+The Jewish settlements of Beth Jann (L) and Knidera.
+Since the beginning of the 20th century, Jewish settlers in Palestine had already begun demarcating land for a future state.

 As previously mentioned, Narinsky’s photographs were not an objective documentation of the Holy Land.
 They contained a deliberate message that glorified Zionism at the expense of the indigenous people and their culture.
 This motive becomes clearer when the images are viewed as a collection as opposed to individually.
 The photo album that I acquired was mass-produced and includes over 100 postcard size photogravures featuring beautiful landscapes, holy sites, and portraits including those of historical leaders of the Zionist movement such as Theodor Herzl, the founder of political Zionism (the only photo not taken by Narinsky).
 Also featured are portraits of siblings Sarah and Aaron Aaronsohn, who were members of NILI, a Jewish spy ring that assisted the British during WWI.
 Sarah was arrested and tortured, but managed to procure a gun in jail and used it to commit suicide.
 Her brother Aaron, a prominent agronomist, fled to Cairo where he assisted the British with the war effort, namely in defeating the Turks in Palestine.
 After the war, he attended the Paris Peace Conference as part of the Zionist delegation and helped demarcate boundaries for a possible future Jewish State.

 Aaron Aaronsohn and his sister Sarah who helped the British defeat the Turks in Palestine (L & C).
-Edmond Rothschild, the biggest financier to the Zionist movement.
+Edmond Rothschild, the most prominent financial supporter of the Zionist movement.

 Another portrait is that of banker and fervent Zionist supporter Baron Edmond de Rothchild who was determined to create a Jewish homeland.
 He used his fortune to support Zionism and the colonization of Palestine.
 Other well-known proponents of a Jewish homeland in Palestine included in the album are Sir Herbert Samual, the first British High Commissioner to Palestine, and Eliezer Ben Yahuda, a prominent journalist, editor and lexicographer of the first Hebrew dictionary.

-Jewish settlers in the Kidron Valley, wearing what looks like a mixture of biblical and bedouin clothing (L).
-A settler dressed in bedouin garb posed with a rifle.
+Jewish settlers in the Kidron Valley wearing what looks like biblical robes and bedouin clothing (L).
+A settler dressed in bedouin garb poses with a rifle.

 One of the most interesting and mysterious facts about this album are its cover and title.
 The cover features a winged creature with a human face on top of a circle.
 The acronym MODEA, at the top of the circle, remains an enigma in spite of relentless efforts to research its meaning.
 According to Judaism’s mystical Kabalarian philosophy, Modea means “good-natured personality.”
 The closest answer I found in Hebrew is Modeh Ani or “I give thanks” which observant Jews recite every morning upon waking.
 However, neither of these two answers are convincing, so the search continues.

-The title of the album is called MODEA which is either an acronym or word that I have yet to discover its exact meaning.
+The cover of the photo album with the title, MODEA which is either an acronym or a word the meaning of which has yet to be discovered.

 The cover has other subliminal clues.
 The same circle, which includes a map of Palestine in its center, shows a Star of David surrounded by the words “JERUSALEM PALESTINE/ GUIDANCE ADVICE.”
 On either side of the circle are engravings of a tourist wearing a pith helmet and a European farmer working the land with the words “OBSERVATION” and “CONSTRUCTION” underneath the former and latter.
 The comment at the very bottom reads, “TO HELP THE REBUILDING AND THE PRESERVATION OF THAT WHICH EXISTS IN PALESTINE.”
 Simply put, the message on the cover combined with Narinsky’s photogravures were designed to portray a Palestine that the Zionists had hoped to create, rather than the Palestine that already existed.